 Sit down and try to reflect on what you did in the past year and try to remember the actions that will be put forth in front of Allāh.

 How great is your heedless state of this great month and of your actions that will be put forth in front of Allāh?

 How many sins have you committed this year?

 How many harām gazes have you not restrained our eyes from this year?

-How much of your brothers’ and sisters’ flesh have you eaten this year due to backbiting?
+How much of your brothers’ and sisters’ flesh have you eaten this year by backbiting?

 If you were present when someone was backbiting another, did you stop them?
-Or at least leave that congregation?
+Or at least leave that gathering?

 How many times did you listen to harām?